 The minimum requirements for the Doctoral degree are a Master of Counseling or closely related field with a minimum GPA of 3.0.
 Academic background, personal and emotional suitability, volunteer or paid experience in the helping professions, and the educational and professional goals of each candidate are evaluated before admission is granted.
-Screening includes, but is not limited to, three letters of recommendation, and a writing sample.
+Screening includes, but is not limited to, three letters of recommendation, one of which must come from a current or recent clinical supervisor, and a writing sample.
 A personal interview is required for those applicants who meet the initial application criteria.

 We do not require the GRE for admission into our program.
-We feel that there are many other areas that will reflect if a candidate is a fit for the program including past academic work, professional and volunteer experience.
+We believe that there are many other criteria that will reflect if a candidate is a fit for the program including past academic work, professional and volunteer experience.

 A new cohort enters the Doctoral degree program starts every summer quarter.